PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

 # upcoming summits
 TBD

-# upcoming workshops in Athens for founding memebers and launch partners
+# upcoming workshops in Athens for founding members and launch partners
 Conference workshops will run from early October and are available to all partners